 Getting compensation for swimming pool injuries can be very tricky.
 While there are laws both at the state and federal level regulating swimming pool safety and equipment, there are also issues involved with proving fault.
 Regular premises liability laws may not necessarily provide a way to hold someone liable for a swimming pool accident, and it falls upon you to be able to prove negligence and fault when someone is injured in or around a swimming pool.

 This does not mean you are not entitled to compensation, but you may have a lot of hurdles to overcome to prove whether a person or company is responsible for the damages you or a loved one sustain as a result of a swimming pool accident.
-A qualified Atlanta personal injury attorney knows exactly how to demonstrate your need for compensation, protect your rights every step of the way, and get you the financial recovery you deserve.
+A qualified Atlanta premises liability attorney knows exactly how to demonstrate your need for compensation, protect your rights every step of the way, and get you the financial recovery you deserve.
 If you find yourself in this situation, don’t go it alone.
-Call The Champion Firm, P.C.
-Personal Injury Attorneys for a case evaluation today.
+Call The Champion Firm, P.C., Atlanta personal injury attorneys for a case evaluation today.